 July 12, 2021 3 min read

-Many people use aloe vera as a fix-it for skin conditions.
-Aloe can be used for sunburn, frostbite, burns, psoriasis, and cold sores.
-The article below describes how aloe is used, its nutritional values, and other essential health benefits, including strong immunity.
+Many people think of aloe vera as a fix-it solution for skin.
+Aloe is commonly used to soothe skin after sun exposure, as well as for a host of skin concerns.
+The article below describes how aloe is commonly used, its nutritional values, and other essential health benefits, including for immune support.
 The article will also go over any potential side effects from aloe and how it would affect you.

 Where Does Aloe Come from?

-Aloe is grown in various regions of the southwestern US, the Bahamas, Mexico, Southeast Asia, Central America, and the West Indies.
-It can also be grown inside in a pot on the windowsill or in the front yard landscape of a desert garden.
+Aloe is grown in various regions of the southwestern US, the Bahamas, Mexico, Southeast Asia, Central America, South America, Australia, Africa, the Middle East, and the West Indies.
+It can also be grown in a pot on the windowsill or in the front yard landscape of a desert garden.
+Aloe Vera is viable anywhere the temperature stays above freezing.

-There are two parts to an aloe plant, the leaf juice, and the gel.
-The gel is what a lot of people are familiar with.
-The gel inside is a clear and odorless liquid at the innermost section of the leaf.
-The juice, or aloe latex called Aloin, will seep from the leaf when the leaf is cut.
+There are two parts to an aloe plant, the outer rind of the leaf, and the inner gel.
+The gel is what most people think of when they think of Aloe.
+The gel inside is largely clear to a slightly milky color and odorless at the innermost section of the leaf.
+The outer rind has a layer just inside it, but before you reach the gel that is called Aloin, which seeps from the leaf when the leaf is cut like a tree sap and is part of the plant's natural defense mechanism.

 The color of the Aloin latex is yellow and tastes bitter.
-If you’re ingesting aloe, you want to consume the gel, which is the safest part of the plant.
-The latex part of the plant has laxative properties and can cause some health issues if taken too frequently.
+If you’re ingesting aloe, you want to consume the gel, which is safe for human consumption and quite nutritious.
+The latex part of the plant has laxative properties and can cause digestive irritation if consumed in large quantities.

 The Nutritional Value of Aloe

-Aloe vera has a lot of nutritional value that can be derived from it.
-It helps you to develop strong immunity in your body.
-It has 75 active components with naturally occurring vitamins, amino acids, and minerals.
-So, what is inside the clear gel?
+Aloe Vera has a lot of nutritional value that can be derived from it, which can help to support a strong immune system and help maintain your health.
+It has over 200 active components with naturally occurring vitamins, amino acids, and minerals.
+So, what is inside the aloe gel from inner leaf?
 Below is a list:

-Aloe aids in digestion by soothing the mucosal tissues in your gut.
-It can also help with buffering stomach acid and provide relief to cells scorched by acid burps.
-Aloe can help keep the immune system working by supporting good gut health.
-It can help maintain healthy cholesterol and support natural comfort of joints.
+Aloe helps maintain digestive health by supporting the mucosal tissues in your gut.
+It can also help with maintaining balanced stomach acidity and supporting overall digestive comfort.
+Aloe can help support the immune system and overall gut health.
+It can also help maintain healthy cholesterol and support natural joint comfort.

 Side effects of Aloe Vera

-As with anything ingested, aloe should be taken with caution if mixing with prescription medicines.
-It possibly could decrease your body’s blood clotting capabilities, so caution before surgery is a must.Be sure to choose the aloe vera products that are made by a reputable company.
-You want to be sure that the product you’re buying is extracted and processed to not reduce the aloe vera's plant beneficial properties.
+As with anything you ingest, aloe should be taken with caution if mixing with prescription medicines.
+It possibly could decrease your body’s blood clotting capabilities, so consult with a medical professional if you are planning to go into surgery.Be sure to choose the Aloe Vera Products that are made by a reputable company that grows their own Organic Aloe, like AloeCure.
+You want to be sure that the product you’re buying is extracted and processed to not reduce Aloe Vera's beneficial properties.

 Comments will be approved before showing up.